rcap107/retrieve-merge-predict/README.md

 Retrieve, Merge, Predict: Augmenting Tables with Data Lakes
 ===
+### Note: links have been removed temporarily

-This repository contains the code for implementing and running the pipeline described in the paper "Retrieve, Merge, Predict: Augmenting Tables with Data Lakes" (https://arxiv.org/abs/2402.06282).A summarized version of the results is available in this [blog post](https://medium.com/data-from-the-trenches/retrieval-augmented-ml-how-can-you-best-leverage-a-data-lake-d21c9f731cde).
+This repository contains the code for implementing and running the pipeline described in the paper "Retrieve, Merge, Predict: Augmenting Tables with Data Lakes" (XXXX).
+A summarized version of the results is available in this [blog post](XXXX).

 The objective is modeling a situation where an user is trying to execute ML tasks on some base data, enriching it by using new tables found in a data lake using retrieval methods.